Extraltodeus/shared_models_galleries/README.md

 This repository is a simple gallery for the models that I share on Patreon.

+Each folder has a readme displaying the images.

 # Iris Lux v1142:

 My latest "go to" model.
 Polyvalent, various and precise.
 Capable of art as well as photorealism.